Academic Staff Policies and Procedures, Chapter 03. Nonrenewal of Fixed-Term Renewable Appointments

 An employer (e.g., immediate supervisor, principal investigator, department chair or unit head) is responsible for clearly communicating to each employee under his or her supervision what the employee’s duties are and how the performance of those duties will be evaluated.
 Before ending an appointment for unsatisfactory performance, the employer must inform the employee in writing about areas of performance deficiency and must make efforts to work with the employee to improve performance to a satisfactory level (see ASPP 10, Performance Reviews).
 Some examples of unsatisfactory performance include insufficiently productive or timely output, insufficient creative effort, or failure to communicate effectively with individuals or groups important to the work processes.

 The employee shall be given a written notice of nonrenewal, including a statement of the reasons, notification of his or her right to appeal, and a copy of ASPP 3 and 9, in advance of the expiration of the current appointment in accordance with the table below.
 Prior to issuing the nonrenewal notice, the employing unit must obtain the approval of the dean, director, or designee.
-Copies of the nonrenewal notice shall be sent to the department chair or unit head, the dean or director, and the Academic Personnel Office.
+Copies of the nonrenewal notice shall be sent to the department chair or unit head, the dean or director, and the Office of Human Resources.
 If necessary, the appointment shall be extended to provide the required minimum nonrenewal notice.
 If the minimum notice period cannot be provided, policies pertaining to layoff apply (see ASPP 5).

 Minimum Notice Period for Nonrenewal of Fixed-Term Renewable Appointments